Sharp convergence rates for Langevin dynamics in the nonconvex setting

-The convergence rate of overdamped Langevin diffusion, under assumptions \ref{ass:smoothness} - \ref{ass:strongconvexity} has been established by \cite{reflectioneberle}, but the continuous-time diffusion studied in that paper is not implementable algorithmically.
-In a more algorithmic line of work, \cite{dalalyan} bounded the discretization error of overdamped Langevin MCMC, and provided the first non-asymptotic convergence rate of overdamped Langevin MCMC under log-concavity assumptions.
+\paragraph{Related work:} A convergence rate for overdamped Langevin diffusion, under assumptions \ref{ass:smoothness} -- \ref{ass:strongconvexity} (see Section~\ref{sec:assumptions}) has been established by \cite{reflectioneberle}, but the continuous-time diffusion studied in that paper is not implementable algorithmically.
+In a more algorithmic line of work, \cite{dalalyan} bounded the discretization error of overdamped Langevin MCMC, and provided the first nonasymptotic convergence rate of overdamped Langevin MCMC under log-concavity assumptions.
 This was followed by a sequence of papers in the strongly log-concave setting~\citep[see, e.g.,][]{durmus,cheng2017convergence, dalalyan2017user,dwivedi2018log}.

 Our result for overdamped Langevin MCMC is in line with this existing work; indeed, we combine the continuous-time convergence rate of \citet{reflectioneberle} with a variant of the discretization error analysis by \citet{durmus}.
-The final number of timesteps needed is $\tilde{\mathcal{O}}(e^{LR^2} \frac{d}{\epsilon^2})$, which is expected, as the rate of \cite{reflectioneberle} is $\mathcal{O}(e^{-LR^2})$ (for the continuous-time process) and the iteration complexity established by \cite{durmus} is $\tilde{\mathcal{O}}(d/\epsilon^2)$.
+The final number of timesteps needed is $\widetilde{\mathcal{O}}(e^{cLR^2} d/\epsilon^2)$, which is expected, as the rate of \cite{reflectioneberle} is $\mathcal{O}(e^{-cLR^2})$ (for the continuous-time process) and the iteration complexity established by \cite{durmus} is $\widetilde{\mathcal{O}}(d/\epsilon^2)$.

 On the other hand, convergence of underdamped Langevin MCMC under (strongly) log-concave assumptions was first established by \citet{cheng2017underdamped}.
-Also very relevant to this work is the paper by \citet{eberle2017couplings} that demonstrated a contraction property of the continuous-time process in \eqref{e:exactunderdampedlangevindiffusiongeneral}.
-That result deals, however, with a much larger class of potential functions, and because of this the distance to the invariant distribution scales exponentially with dimension $d$.
-At a high level, our analysis in Section \ref{sec:underdampedsection} yields a more favorable result by combining ideas from both \citet{eberle2017couplings} and \citet{cheng2017underdamped}, under new assumptions.
+Also very relevant to our results is the work of \citet{eberle2017couplings}, who demonstrated a contraction property of the continuous-time process stated in Eq.~\eqref{e:exactunderdampedlangevindiffusiongeneral}.
+That result deals, however, with a much larger class of potential functions, and accordingly the distance to the invariant distribution scales exponentially with dimension $d$.
+Our analysis yields a more favorable result by combining ideas from both \citet{eberle2017couplings} and \citet{cheng2017underdamped}, under new assumptions; see Section \ref{sec:underdampedsection} for a full discussion.